aristanetworks/anta/README.md

 pip install git+https://github.com/arista-netdevops-community/network-test-automation.git
 ```

-For more details about how to install package, please see the [requirements and intallation docs](docs/requirements-and-installation.md) for the requirements and installation procedure.
+For more details about how to install package, please see the [requirements and intallation docs](docs/requirements-and-installation.md).

 # Getting Started

 This section shows how to use ANTA scripts with basic configuration.
 For more information, please refer to this [page](./docs/usage.md).
 Also a demo page is available in the [repository](./docs/demo.md) with full outputs.

-## Configure Arista EOS devices.
+## Configure Arista EOS devices

 First, you need to configure your management interface